 - ground cinnamon and granulated sugar - for that classic snickerdoodle topping!

 This is the best snickerdoodle recipe!
 I love that it's so simple to make -- you'll just need standard cookie making tools like an electric mixer, a small cookie scoop, and a baking sheet.
-I also use a silicone baking liner and a kitchen scale.
+I also use a silicone baking liner or parchment paper and a kitchen scale.
 Here are all of my favorite tools for this chewy snickerdoodle recipe: